Published: January 15, 2025 | Updated: February 20, 2026

 2. Pharmacy markups: Pharmacies set their own prices for uninsured customers, which can lead to significant variations.

-3. High demand: As opioid addiction rates have risen, so has the demand for Suboxone, impacting its availability and price.
+3. High demand: As OUD rates have risen, so has the demand for Suboxone, impacting its availability and price.

-If you’re living with opioid dependency, you can take control of your health.
+If you’re living with opioid use disorder, you can take control of your health.

 We offer same-day visits.
 No insurance required.
-Speak to a QuickMD provider today.
+Speak to a QuickMD doctor today.

 Top 3 ways to save on Suboxone without insurance